The impacts of bovine TB on a closed herd

-During a recent TB test 19 animals – a bull, 15 cows and three calves – all tested positive for bovine TB and had to be slaughtered.
+During a recent TB test, 19 animals – a bull, 15 cows and three calves – all tested positive for bovine TB and had to be slaughtered.
 All 19 had tested clear of the disease in a previous test 60 days earlier.
 A cow and a calf that gave an inconclusive reaction to the TB test also had to be slaughtered, meaning 21 of Richard’s herd of 110 cattle were culled.
 Losing that many animals, including one of his breeding bulls, is going to have a significant impact on Richard’s business.

-Richard said: “They’re all home-bred.
+Richard says: "They’re all home-bred.
 Due to the risk of bringing disease in by buying replacements we decided to actually keep it a closed herd.
 We’ve lost one of our breeding bulls as well.
 We paid a lot of money for a top pedigree bull and that’s going to have a serious impact on our breeding programme going forward.

 "I’m not prepared to accept putting the health of the rest of my herd at risk by buying in replacements.
 I’m going to rebuild.
 It’s quite a slow process to get your herd numbers up that way but I think long-term it’s certainly an advantageous way to take things forward.